Walking between notable restaurants has become easier in Santa Monica.

-To prepare for the arrival of our food, we filled two cabanas and a long table, all white and all lit by candlelight.
-A couple people on the tour said Kelly Wearstler’s design reminded them of “Alice in Wonderland.”
-Newly installed executive chef Tony DiSalvo most-recently ran Jack’s La Jolla, a multi-faceted restaurant complex named for his father.
+Whist’s newly installed executive chef Tony DiSalvo most-recently ran Jack’s La Jolla, a multi-faceted restaurant complex named for his father.
 The CIA grad previously logged time in high-profile kitchens at Jean Georges and Gramercy Tavern.

 DiSalvo also described his approach for Restaurant Week.
 He plans to serve full portions of regularly available dishes, since that’s most indicative of a typical meal.
 He’s been in the Whist kitchen for the past three weeks and estimates the menu is 60% to his liking.

-Our next stop on the walking tour was at The Dining Room at Hotel Shangri-La, a recently revamped property along Ocean Avenue.
 Dakota Weiss lavished guests with a crisp-skinned Arctic Char that she plated with cauliflower puree and golden raisin compote.

 Weiss said she’s still locking down the menu for Restaurant Week, but doesn’t want to commit quite yet because her menu is so market-driven.
 She relies on market finds for 70% of her menu at the Shangri-La.

 Unfortunately we didn’t have time to check out the hotel’s rooftop bar, which is already gaining acclaim for its ocean views.

 We ended the night on the mezzanine at Anisette Brasserie.